Applications Open for Distinguished Postdoctoral Fellowships

 - engage in fundamental or applied research of a theoretical and/or experimental nature.

-Appointments are anticipated for two years, with renewal after the first year contingent upon satisfactory performance.
-Fellows will hold the rank of postdoctoral research associate and be provided a competitive salary, standard benefits, and a stipend of $2,000 per year to support conference and career development travel.
+Appointments are anticipated for two years, with renewal after the first-year contingent upon satisfactory performance.
+Fellows will hold the rank of postdoctoral research associate and be provided a competitive salary, standard benefits, and a stipend of $2,500 per year to support conference and career development travel.

-Fellows must identify in their application two or more Princeton faculty or senior researchers with whom they intend to collaborate, at least one of whom must be identified as primary mentor(s).
+Applicants must develop a research proposal in consultation with two or more Princeton faculty or senior researchers with whom they intend to collaborate, at least one of whom must be identified as the primary mentor(s).
 Mentors will be asked to submit a letter assessing the candidate’s academic strength and proposed research plan and to commit a portion of the financial support.
+Note that Princeton mentors who are currently hosting a Distinguished Postdoctoral Fellow are ineligible to sponsor candidates as the primary mentor, and applicants should consult with their prospective mentors to ensure that this eligibility criterion is met.